-These days, it’s easier than ever before to be an investor.
-As brokerages simplify digital investing and eliminate commission fees that were once barriers for some, more and more people are able to take their financial futures into their own hands.
-Still, you may be thinking, “I don’t want to just invest — I want to be a better, smarter investor.”
+It's easier than ever before to be an investor.
+As brokerages simplify digital investing and eliminate commission fees that were once barriers, more people are able to take charge of their financial future.
+But even when you feel ready to invest, taking that first step can be intimidating.

-From Reddit threads to viral tweets to the evening news, it can be tough to ignore all the talk of hot stocks gaining short-term and wildly fluctuating popularity.
-Especially when you hear of others making it big on these kinds of investments, it's natural to want in.
-Investment FOMO is a real feeling, but oftentimes it leads to snap decisions that are more detrimental to your portfolio than if you block out all the buzz.
+From Reddit threads to viral tweets to news headlines, it can be tough to ignore the ups and downs of hot stocks.
+And when you hear of others making it big on these kinds of investments, it's natural to want in.
+Investment peer pressure is a real feeling, but oftentimes it leads to snap decisions that are more detrimental to your portfolio than if you block out all the buzz.

-While stock market chatter on social media isn't all bad, it can distract you from your overall goals.
-This is when having a clear purpose for your investments can be extra beneficial — and make investing in Reddit-worthy stocks less tempting.
-Of course, if one of your investing objectives is to experiment in the market, consider strategically allocating a small portion of your portfolio to “fun” investments, such as meme stocks or other internet market phenomena, like non-fungible tokens (NFTs) or cryptocurrency.
+While stock market chatter on social media isn't necessarily bad, it can distract you from your overall goals.
+This is when having a clear purpose for your investments can be extra beneficial — remember what your endgame is and what your steps to get there are.

 Portfolio diversification is one of the most essential strategies to manage your market risk.
-The premise is fairly simple: By spreading out your investments across a variety of different asset classes (stock, bonds, commodities, etc.), locations (domestic and foreign securities) and industries (technology, healthcare, entertainment, etc.), you're less dependent on the success of any one security.
+The premise is fairly simple: By spreading out your investments across a variety of different asset classes (stocks, bonds, commodities, etc.) and industries (technology, healthcare, entertainment, etc.), you're less dependent on the success of any one security.

-When you only invest in the latest market crazes, you're essentially putting all your eggs in one basket.
-Especially with trending assets like NFTs or crypto, the unpredictability and price swings can result in uncomfortable portfolio volatility.
+When you only invest in the latest market crazes, you're essentially putting all your eggs in one very unpredictable basket.
+Especially with trending assets like NFTs or crypto, the wild price swings can result in uncomfortable portfolio volatility.
 Diversifying by investing in other more traditional securities and various sectors makes you less susceptible to the negative effects of one asset's ups and downs.

 Becoming a better investor doesn't have to be a full-time job.
-It starts by finding resources and guidance you can depend on and implementing a few tried-and-true investing strategies into your portfolio management.
+It starts by finding resources and guidance you can depend on and implementing a few tried-and-true investing strategies in your portfolio.